catie-aq/mbed_z-motion-demo/README.md

-# KOMBOS intertial node
+# BLE Gatt Service

-This is the mbed-os project for the BLE intertial nodes, designed for the KOMBOS project.
+This is an mbed-os project to design a BLE node that can stream data through a custom GATT service called UART service.
 The main file is in the `source` folder.

 ## Compile the project